xabikos/xabikos.github.io/_posts/2015-02-14-open-a-default-express-node.js-application-from-visual-studio-2013.md

 #### Fixing the problem of initial file

 When the importing of the project is finished we can press F5 in order to achieve the same result as previously where we start the project from command line.
 But if we do this we will experience an error.
 A normal debugging session is starting and a command window with debugger details is shown but after a couple of seconds the windows is disappeared and no application is present.
 This is due the starting file selection we made earlier.
 In order to fix this issue we need to edit the project and change the corresponding setting manually.
-We have to spot the _<StartupFile>app.js</StartupFile>_** and change it to _<StartupFile>bin\www</StartupFile>_**.
+We have to spot the **StartupFile** setting that is set in **app.js** and change it to **bin\www**.
 After saving the changes, reload the project and pressing F5 everything should be work as expected.

 You can find more details for node.js tools for visual studio in the [codeplex project][nodetools]